imvicencio/MCW-Microservices-architecture/Hands-on lab/HOL step-by-step - Microservices architecture - Developer edition.md

 1. Microsoft Azure subscription must be pay-as-you-go or MSDN

-    -   Trial subscriptions will not work
+    -   Trial subscriptions will not work.

 2. A virtual machine configured with (see Before the hands-on lab):